re-ovo/Matrix-Issues/.github/ISSUE_TEMPLATE/report-false-positives.md

 ---
 name: Report False Positives
 about: Report a false postives
-title: ''
+title: "[FP] "
-labels: ''
+labels: Bug, False Positive
 assignees: ''

 ---

-## How you trigger the false positive?
+## How do you trigger the false positive?
 <!-- Describe how to trigger the false positive here -->

 ## Verbose Message: